davghouse/AOLadderer/README.md

 * Knows nothing about perks
 * Maximizes over average QL, but some implants matter more and some less
 * Requires implants of exact QLs, which is an annoying process and an infeasible one for some players

+This tool provides a decent approximation for people wanting to equip a low to mid-level character.
+At this stage in development I will use the tool for full blown twinks only when applying the ideas from the Tips section below.

 Tips
 ----